Trip: 28 July 2019. From Perama to Salamina, with the GLYKOFILOUSA VIII of Panagia Glykofilousa NE.

 The trip from Perama to Salamina is vey short, as it lasts just ten minutes.
 Salamina can already be seen as the ship departs Perama.
 From there, I saw the Ambelakia Shipyard, where the Ro-Pax ferry IONIAN SKY of Agoudimos Lines (and lastly operated by NEL Lines) had been laid-up since 2013.

 Built in 1974, the IONIAN SKY was finally sold for scrap to Turkey about two months ago, after having been laid-up since 2013, when she suffered a major engine failure while operating for NEL Lines.
-She operated in Japan from 1974 to 1998, before she was bought and converted by Strintzis Lines that same year.
-She was introduced on the Adriatic Sea as the IONIAN VICTORY, and spent two seasons there under Strintzis Lines before the latter was acquired by Attica Group, resulting in the establishment of Blue Star Ferries, in 2000.
-The IONIAN VICTORY was transferred to the latter and continued to operate on the Adriatic Sea as the BLUE SKY under the Blue Ferries, before she was sold to Agoudimos Lines in 2004.
-She was renamed IONIAN SKY and was primarily deployed on the Igoumenitsa-Corfu-Brindisi line, except in 2008 when she was inserted on the Patras-Kefalonia-Igoumenitsa-Bari line.
+She operated in Japan from 1974 to 1998, before she was bought and converted in Perama by Strintzis Lines that same year.
+She was introduced on the Adriatic Sea as the IONIAN VICTORY, and she spent two seasons there under Strintzis Lines before the latter was acquired by Attica Group, resulting in the establishment of Blue Star Ferries, in 2000.
+The IONIAN VICTORY was transferred to the latter and she continued to operate on the Adriatic Sea as the BLUE SKY under the Blue Ferries, before she was sold to Agoudimos Lines in 2004.
+She was renamed IONIAN SKY and she was primarily deployed on the Igoumenitsa-Corfu-Brindisi line, except in 2008 when she was inserted on the Patras-Kefalonia-Igoumenitsa-Bari line.
 Following her company's continuing economic difficulties in the early 2010s, her service was reduced, and she was arrested in Igoumenitsa in late 2012.
 She was then chartered to NEL Lines in 2013 for service on the Northeast Aegean Sea, but her spell under the troubled company was marred by engine failures, delays and canceled trips, and eventually her charter ended prematurely.
 She was laid-up in Salamina, as Agoudimos Lines had completely ceased operations.
 She remained there until heading for demolition in early 2020.

 The IONIAN SKY seen in Salamina, in what turned out to be her last summer in Greece, and my last-ever picture of the ship, as she was sold for scrap and left Salamina about two months ago.
 This concluded a 22-year-long career in Greece and a 46-year-long life overall.

-After passing by the IONIAN SKY, the GLYKOFILOUSA VIII was now heading for the port of Paloukia in Salamina, which is where the double-ended ferries and the small passenger boats dock.
+After passing by the IONIAN SKY, the GLYKOFILOUSA VIII was now heading for the port of Paloukia in Salamina, which is where the double-ended ferries and the small passenger ships dock.
 While sailing towards the latter, we passed by the SALAMINOMACHOS of Salaminomachos Lines, which was on her way towards Perama.

 The SALAMINOMACHOS seen heading from Salamina towards Perama.
-She was built in 2008, four years after the sale of her predecessor, a landing craft also named SALAMINOMACHOS.
+She was built in 2008, four years after the sale of her predecessor, which was a landing craft also named SALAMINOMACHOS.
 She has spent her entire career on the Perama-Salamina line, except in 2013 and since 2020, as in both occasions she was deployed on the Rion-Antirrion line.

 Crossing the SALAMINOMACHOS as she heads towards Perama, during her sixth consecutive season operating on the Perama-Salamina line (and eleventh overall).
 It turned out to be her last one, as she was sent to operate on the Rion-Antirrion line in 2020.